CLASSIC REMINGTON ARMS COMPANY

 Remington Arms Company, The Innovators

-The Remington Arms Company during the 1950s was probably in the top two of the gun companies at that time.
+The Remington Arms Company during the 1950s was probably in the top two of the gun manufacturers at that time.
 Along with Winchester firearms they would be the premier gun manufacturers after WW II.
 The Remington Arms Company has been in business since 1816, and have been in the same location since then.

-Remington Arms during the 1950s was probably in the top two of the gun companies at that time.
+Remington Arms during the 1950s was probably in the top two of the gun companies of that time.
 Along with Winchester firearms they would be the premier gun manufacturers after WW II.
 The Remington Arms Company has been in business since 1816, and have been in the same location since then.

 My focus is from WWII until the mid-1960s, and what I believe to be the golden age of classic firearms.
 Remington Firearms would be considered one of the top innovators of firearms at that time.
 They would produce some of the finest bolt action rifles and pump rifles ever made.